Goldgalaxy/Gold-s-portfolio-project/README.md

 If you want to contribute to this project, please fork the repository and submit a pull request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the HTT License.

 ## Contact
 You can reach me at [goldgalaxy.ben58@gmail.com](mailto:goldgalaxy.ben58@gmail.com).